 A hot meal is available to seniors in Oklahoma City as part of the Meals on Wheels program.
 Participants must be 60 years of age or older and must require significant assistance to leave their home.
 If you or a loved one are 60 years of age or older, home bound, and have no one who can prepare meals, you may apply to receive home-delivered meals by completing the application online at endinghungerokc.org.

-Volunteer drivers deliver hot fresh meals to home bound seniors Monday – Friday.
-Volunteers for Meals on Wheels must complete an application and complete a background check, if you have already filled out the application and are approved to deliver, you can sign up on the “Sign Up Genius” page.
+Volunteers Volunteer drivers deliver hot fresh meals to home bound seniors Monday – Friday.
+Volunteers for Meals on Wheels must complete an application and complete a background check, if you have already filled out the application and are approved to deliver, you can sign up for a spot on the Help Wanted Page.

 St. Luke’s is looking for people of all ages who like to write notes and letters for a new “pen pal program” to help connect members of different generations in our family of faith.
 Children (parents are welcome to help with this), youth, and adults can sign up .